Car Accident Lawyer in Harrisonburg

 The role of an experienced Harrisonburg car accident lawyer is to assist you in obtaining full and fair compensation after an accident.
 Let us put our many years of experience to work for you.

-Legal Help From Harrisonburg Car Accident Lawyer
+Legal Help From a Harrisonburg Car Accident Lawyer

-Attorney David Kendall and the team at Kendall Law are ready to review the details of your car accident and explain your legal options.
+The Attorney David Kendall and the team at Kendall Law Firm are ready to review the details of your car accident and explain your legal options.
 A native of Virginia, David Kendall is a former Judge Advocate General with the U.S. Marine Corps with more than 25 years of experience in injury law.
 Our law office takes pride in being friendly and approachable.

 If you have been seriously injured or lost a loved one in a car accident in Harrisonburg or elsewhere in Rockingham County, a Harrisonburg car accident attorney can negotiate with the insurance companies and demand justice for you.
 We represent people injured in car crashes caused by others’ negligence on a contingency fee basis.
 You will not owe any legal fee unless we are successful in obtaining an insurance settlement or jury award for you.

 Virginia has a two-year statute of limitations for filing a personal injury lawsuit after a car accident, so it is important to reach out to an attorney as soon as possible.
-Contact the Kendall Law Firm so we can start to work on your Harrisonburg car accident claim.
+Contact Kendall Law Firm so we can start to work on your Harrisonburg car accident claim.
 Our Harrisonburg personal injury lawyer is only a phone call away.
 We will arrange an appointment at a location convenient to you to discuss your legal options.